volodymyrhudyma/blog/content/blog/reduce-method-in-javascript.md

 #### Example 1: Sum Values In An Array

+A quick way to get the total of all array numbers:

 ```javascript
 const result = [1, 2, 3].reduce((acc, item) => acc + item);